pilgrimstack/workshop-301/readme.md

-This is an "Infrastructure as Code" workshop.
-It shows 3 environments (dev, test, prod) using:
+This is an "Infrastructure as Code" workshop using:
 * [cloud-init](https://cloudinit.readthedocs.io/en/latest/): a configurable boot script manager for cloud instance
 * [Terraform](https://www.terraform.io/): a IaaS orchestrator from Hashicorp
 * [OVH Public Cloud](http://www.ovh.com/cloud): a IaaS soltution based on OpenStack by OVH